Everything Corporates Need to Know About TReDS Onboarding Before March 31, 2025

 Once onboarded, corporates have to approve invoices submitted by their MSME sellers, allowing banks, NBFCs and financiers to finance them as per their needs.

-Key Benefits Of TReDS For Corporates And Financiers
+Key Benefits of TReDS for Corporates and Financiers

 For MSMEs

-• Access to funds: Sellers get immediate working capital by selling their invoices.
+- Access to funds: Sellers get immediate working capital by selling their invoices.

-• Lower financial burden: No collateral or additional debt, as factoring is based on unpaid invoices.
+- Lower financial burden: No collateral or additional debt, as factoring is based on unpaid invoices.

-• Regulatory protection: TReDS platforms operate under RBI guidelines, ensuring security, transparency, and fair practices.
+- Regulatory protection: TReDS platforms operate under RBI guidelines, ensuring security, transparency, and fair practices.

-• Faster approvals: Digital processes reduce paperwork and speed up financing.
+- Faster approvals: Digital processes reduce paperwork and speed up financing.

 For Corporates:

-• Optimised cash flow – Invoice discounting enables better working capital management, reducing the burden of short-term liabilities.
+- Optimised cash flow: Invoice discounting enables better working capital management, reducing the burden of short-term liabilities.

-• Cost savings – MSMEs offer competitive pricing on improved liquidity, leading to cost efficiencies for corporate buyers.
+- Cost savings: MSMEs offer competitive pricing on improved liquidity, leading to cost efficiencies for corporate buyers.

 For Financiers:

-• Get good leads – TReDS gives financiers a steady flow of low-risk and verified invoices from creditworthy corporate buyers.
+- Get good leads: TReDS gives financiers a steady flow of low-risk and verified invoices from creditworthy corporate buyers.

-• Investment opportunities – Financiers earn competitive returns by financing MSME invoices at discounted rates.
+- Investment opportunities: Financiers earn competitive returns by financing MSME invoices at discounted rates.

-• Portfolio diversification – Getting a wide range of MSME receivables reduces risk concentration and enhances financial stability.
+- Portfolio diversification: Getting a wide range of MSME receivables reduces risk concentration and enhances financial stability.

-• Transparent transactions – Being a digital platform, TReDS ensures transparency, reducing credit and operational risks for financiers.
+- Transparent transactions: Being a digital platform, TReDS ensures transparency, reducing credit and operational risks for financiers.

-Through TReDS, corporates can strengthen their supply chains, while financiers gain access to secure, high-yield investment opportunities creating a win-win ecosystem for all stakeholders.
+Through TReDS, corporates can strengthen their supply chains, while financiers gain access to secure, high-yield investment opportunities, creating a win-win ecosystem for all stakeholders.

 Overcoming Common Challenges In TReDS Onboarding

-• Regulatory non-compliance risks are offences which could lead to fines/ penalties.
+- Regulatory non-compliance risks are offences which could lead to fines/ penalties.

-• Last-minute delays, as many corporates will rush to onboard just before the deadline ends.
+- Last-minute delays, as many corporates will rush to onboard just before the deadline ends.

-• Don’t miss to optimise cash flow, as TReDS opens up an efficient way to manage trade receivables.
+- Don’t miss to optimise cash flow, as TReDS opens up an efficient way to manage trade receivables.

-Prepare Your Business For Future with TReDS
+Prepare Your Business For the Future with TReDS

 TReDS is much more than a compliance requirement, it’s a platform that amplifies financial efficiency, strengthens sellers relationships, and streamlines cash flow.
-By registering on TReDS portal, corporates can highlight themselves as thought-leaders and reliable business partners while getting operational advantages.
+By registering on TReDS portal, corporates can highlight themselves as thought-leaders and reliable business partners while getting operational efficiency on the platform.
+Prepare your business for the future and embrace digital invoice financing today.